bshrara99/fraud-detection/README.md

    Interpretation: a higher F1 or PR-AUC indicates better balanced performance on the rare class.
 If one method has much higher recall but much lower precision, it finds more anomalies but also more false alarms.

 2. **ROC / PR curves**: these visualize trade-offs as you vary score threshold.
-If curves of different methods cross, choose the method based on the operating point (high precision vs high recall).
+If curves of different methods cross, choose the method based on the operating point (high precision vs high recall), values close to 1.0 are excellent; \~0.5 is random.

 3. **Confusion matrix** (if thresholded): shows counts of true positives, false positives, true negatives, and false negatives.
 Use this to compute the cost of false positives vs false negatives in your application.